 Alternatives to EAP 610

-If you’re in the market for a Wi-Fi 6 access point that isn’t from TP-Link, here are a few you should look into:
+If you’re in the market for a Wi-Fi 6 access point that isn’t from TP-Link, below are a few you should look into.
+Also, I recommend checking out my review of the Meraki Go GR12 access point and the Zyxel NWA50AX access point.

 I have been happy with my TP-Link access points for years.
 Since I wasn’t planning to replace all of my APs at once, I decided to stick with TP-Link APs so I could continue to use Omada to manage all of them.
 For the money and the features, the TP-Link EAP 610 has been a great way for my home to enter Wi-Fi 6.
 And the current V2 model has addressed the size issue.

 Do you use Wi-Fi 6 access points?
 Which ones?
 Let me know in the comments or on Twitter.